chanchan098/Docs/eng.md

 # Determiners

-Determiners are words that come before nouns and specify something about their quantity, definiteness, or ownership.
-Another name for determiners is limiting adjectives;
+<span style='font-size: 16px;font-weight: 500'>What is a determiner?</span>

+A determiner, also known as a limiting adjective, is a word that appears before a noun, providing clarifying context about the number, definiteness, or ownership of the noun.

 # Articles